 Students eligible for this program have the academic potential to participate and achieve success in mainstream schooling and beyond.
-Although, they are at risk of underachieving or disengaging due to barriers with communication and/or social competency preventing full access to the curriculum.
+Although, they are at risk of underachieving or disengaging due to communication and/or social competency barriers preventing full access to the curriculum.

-The Specialised Autism Learning Program focuses on the achievement of positive academic, behavioural, social and emotional outcomes for each student to maximise independence and access to further education and successful employment.
+The Specialised Autism Learning Program focuses on achieving positive academic, behavioural, social and emotional outcomes for each student to maximise independence and access to further education and successful employment.
 Each student’s program is based on their unique goals, strengths and needs and encourages the exploration and development of each student’s talents and interests to complement their secondary schooling experience.
 The curriculum is tailored to meet the learning needs of each individual and is responsive to the student’s, family and community needs.

 A vital feature of the Specialised Autism Learning Program is the “homeroom”, which is an accessible, comfortable, supportive and safe place for students to access learning opportunities both structured and unstructured during class and break times.
 The homerooms are equipped with the latest technology.
 Students in the program are also provided with internet access and are encouraged to invite friends to the homeroom during breaks to socialise.

-The program is supported by a Program Coordinator and specialist teachers experienced in working with students with Autism and experienced Education Assistants who work collaboratively throughout the school and community to promote learning for each student which is delivered across three settings:
+The program is supported by a Program Coordinator and specialist teachers experienced in working with students with Autism and experienced Education Assistants who work collaboratively throughout the school and community to promote learning for each student across three settings:

 - Learning within the mainstream secondary school setting